-Head Coach of Team Wellington in New Zealand’s National League, Jose Manuel Figueira discusses the core principles around his methodology.
+Head Coach of Auckland City FC in New Zealand’s National League, Jose Manuel Figueira discusses the core principles around his methodology.
 Jose outlines ideas as to how you can create high quality practices that are demanding for your players and ensure a positive learning environment.

 Recently I have gone through a major development in terms of my coaching philosophy and also in the way I plan, develop and deliver my coaching sessions.
 With all the fantastic resources accessible to us and the community of forward thinking coaches on Twitter alone happy to share advice and experience, I feel that the modern coach has no excuses to give their players the best experience of their lives.
 After all we are coaching the greatest sport on the planet and the players we work with regardless of the level deserve to be inspired and fall in love with the game for the first time or all over again.